Xilinx/inference-server/main/_sources/quickstart.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These commands are all run inside the dev container.
-Here, :file:`./proteus` is aliased to :command:`proteus`.
+Here, :file:`./amdinfer` is aliased to :command:`amdinfer`.

 .. code-block:: console

-    $ proteus build
+    $ amdinfer build

-The build command builds the :program:`proteus-server` executable.
+The build command builds the :program:`amdinfer-server` executable.
 By default, this will be the debug version.
 You can pass flags to ``build`` to control the compile options.

 .. tip::

-    When starting new containers or switching to different ones after having run build once, you may need to run ``proteus build --regen --clean`` initially.
+    When starting new containers or switching to different ones after having run build once, you may need to run ``amdinfer build --regen --clean`` initially.
     New containers mount the working directory and so stale artifacts from previous builds may be present.
     These two flags delete the CMake cache and do a clean build, respectively.

 .. warning::

-    In general, you should not use ``sudo`` to run ``proteus`` commands.
+    In general, you should not use ``sudo`` to run ``amdinfer`` commands.
     Some commands create files in your working directory and using ``sudo`` creates files with mixed permissions in your container and host and will even fail in some cases.

 The ``build`` will also install the server's Python library in the dev container.